-Integration of the SF pubset in HSMS management is described in section "Managing SF pubsets" on page 307.
+Integration of the SF pubset in HSMS management is described in section "Managing SF pubsets".

-In the section "Processing SM pubsets" on page 317 you will find a description of how SM pubsets are placed under HSMS management.
+In the section "Processing SM pubsets" you will find a description of how SM pubsets are placed under HSMS management.

 7.7 Actions to be performed at each BS2000 system startup